-A maximum of 100% of the portfolio market value may be invested in the cash and cash equivalent investments.
+A maximum of 100% of available funds may be invested in the SBA.

-B. United States Government Securities
+- B. United States Government Securities - 1.
+Purchase Authorization

-The Investment Officer and Investment Manager may invest in negotiable, full faith and credit, direct obligations of the United States Government.
+The Investment Officers may invest in negotiable, full faith and credit, direct obligations of the United States Government.
 Such securities will include:

-Cash Management Bills

-Treasury Securities - State and Local Government Series ("SLGS")
+Cash Management Bills Treasury Securities - State and Local Government Series ("SLGS") Treasury Bills Treasury Notes Treasury Bonds

-Treasury Bills

-Treasury Bonds